 Article 1: Name

 An international scientific association is formed.
-Its name shall be the “International Child Neurology Association,” herein after referred to as the “Association.”
+Its name shall be the “International Child Neurology Association”, herein after referred to as the “Association”.

-Article 2: Location
+Article 2: Registered office and official language

+The registered office of the Association is located in the Region of Brussels-Capital, Belgium and the official language is French.

-The location of the registered office of the Association shall be the city of Brussels, Belgium.
-Article 3: Purpose
+The working language of the Association shall be English.
+All documents of the Association required by law shall be drawn up in French.

+The original text of this Constitution has been drafted in French.
+An English translation will be made available to Members.
+In the event of contradictions between the English translation and the original French version of the document, the latter shall prevail.

+Article 3: Disinterested purpose and object

 The general purpose of the Association shall be: